SereinMC/Serein/README_EN.md

 - On Linux platforms, automatic deployment using the `mcpelauncher` launcher is supported, if you use another launcher, use another platform deployment solution instead.

 - On other platforms, please change the `mc_dir` in `.serein.json` to your Minecraft: Bedrock Edition directory.

+### Special Thanks

+- Thanks to Silvigarabis, @MeowShe, 云梦 for his contribution to the testing of this project.
+- Thanks to @MeowShe for providing the CDN service.
+- Thanks to cowsay for contributing a cow to this project.